Providing support for schools and other organisations

 The training course, which is designed to last for 4 hours, will help early years’ professionals identify young children and pre-school children who may be experiencing difficulties in a learning and play environment.
 These difficulties may include ASD, ADHD, global developmental delay and/ or sensory processing difficulties.
 The seminar will help the attendee identify specific areas of behaviour and challenges which can start a referral process to gain appropriate and timely support for the child who may be struggling.

-If you are interested in what bibic can do for you or have any questions about the services we offer, we would be happy to discuss your needs please contact us here.
+If you are interested in partnering with bibic, would like to request training or have any questions about the services we offer, our Family Services Team will be happy to discuss your needs.
+Please contact us here.